The following are

 Food Bank services are the provision of actual food and personal care items in a food bank setting.
 Provision of fruit (fresh preferred), vegetables (fresh preferred), nutritional balanced supplements and nutritional products (not inclusive of vitamin and mineral products) and staples in a food bank setting in a cost-effective way.

-Onsite/Home-Delivered Meals: Provision of prepared meals or food
+Congregate Meals: Provision of prepared meals or food vouchers for

-vouchers for prepared meals, in either a congregate dining setting or
+prepared meals, in either a congregate dining setting or delivered to

-delivered to those who are homebound due to their HIV infection and
+those who are homebound due to their HIV infection and cannot shop for

-cannot shop for or prepare their own food.
-This service includes the
+or prepare their own food.
+This service includes the provision of both

 Health Education / Risk